limebit/medmodels/docs/user_guide/02_medrecord_intro.md

 lines: 15-18
 ---
 ```
 Using the builder pattern to construct the MedRecord allows us to pass as many nodes and edges as needed.
-If nodes are not added during the initial graph construction, they can easily be added later to an existing MedRecord by calling `.add_nodes()`, where you provide the DataFrame and specify the column containing the node indices.
+If nodes are not added during the initial graph construction, they can easily be added later to an existing MedRecord by calling `add_nodes`, where you provide the DataFrame and specify the column containing the node indices.

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---